vercel/next.js/examples/with-next-sass/README.md

 # Example app with next-sass

-This example demonstrates how to use Next.js' built-in SASS(SCSS) imports and SASS(SCSS) modules support.
+This example demonstrates how to use Next.js' built-in Global Sass/Scss imports and Component-Level Sass/Scss modules support.

 ## Deploy your own